zacharygoh/url-shortener/extensions/1-querying-dex-data.md

 token1 symbol
 ```

-3. Repeat #2 with this condition, with reserveETH greater than 2
+3. Repeat #2 with this condition, with liqudity greater than 2 ETH

-4. Using this pair id `0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc`, query below attributes (submit the CURL query, Hint: use `pair()`)
+4. Using this pool id `0x88e6a0c2ddd26feeb64f039a2c41296fcb3f5640`, query below attributes (submit the CURL query, Hint: use `pools()`)
-using pair

 ```
 id